HR Compliance: Everything You Need to Know

 On a positive note, results show that HR managers believe that they can comply with laws and regulations pertaining to payroll and benefits.

-However, HR managers have less confidence with regards to compliance in areas of:
+However, HR managers have less confidence with regard to compliance in areas of:

 - Employee relations